AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/detailed_walkthrough.rst

 2. Choose your desired volume size for extraction.

 .. note::
-    For optimal training, opt for cubic images set to powers of two : the default :math:`64^3` should be a good start if you're unsure.
+   For optimal training, opt for cubic images set to powers of two : a default of :math:`64^3` should be a good start if you're unsure.
    Stick to this size across your dataset.
    However, if specific regions need varied sizes, you can compensate for it during training.
    When running inference on multiple images in a folder, try to maintain size uniformity.

-1.Use the slider to choose the exact areas you want to extract.
+1. Use the slider to choose the exact areas you want to extract.
 2. Options for saving:
    - Use the **quicksave** feature
    - Or, select the intended layer and press **`CTRL+S`**

 .. figure:: ../images/cropping_process_example.png
    :align: center